camac/dora/Readme.md

 This project is only in it's beginning.
 Currently dora is implemented as a Perl script which runs in a bash-like terminal e.g. *Git Bash* on Windows.

-*note* You can set up DXL Metadata filters manually, so if you don't want to use dora and just want to manually configure the Git Metadata filters yourself please see the **Manually Configuring Git Filters** section below.
+*note* You can set up DXL Metadata filters manually, so if you don't want to use dora and just want to manually configure the Git Metadata filters yourself please see the [Manually Configuring the DXL Metadata Filters](#manualDXL) section below.

 ## Usage

 To use dora, you must first install it.
 Then you open a terminal, navigate to a git repository's root directory and issue the command `dora`
-This will open a menu in the terminal which will allow you to configure the current repository using dora.
+This will open a menu in the terminal which will allow you to configure the current repository for DXL Metadata filters.

 ### Setting up DXL Metadata Filters

 To set up the DXL Metadata filters for a repository:

 1. open a bash-like terminal
 2. navigate to the repository
 3. run `dora`